smithy-lang/smithy/docs/source-2.0/spec/http-bindings.rst

     ``structure`` member that targets a list of these types.
 Value type
-    ``string`` value defining a valid HTTP header field name according to :rfc:`section 3.2 of RFC7230 <7230#section-3.2>`.
+    ``string`` value defining a valid HTTP header field name according to :rfc:`9110#section-5.1`.
 The value MUST NOT be empty and MUST be case-insensitively unique across all other members of the structure.
 Conflicts with
    :ref:`httpLabel-trait`,
    :ref:`httpQuery-trait`,